Interview: Abbie CW

 Where do you get your inspiration?

-I get inspiration from existence in general.
-I suppose I draw inspiration mainly from the people I surround myself with and the wisdom and opinions that relationships are built off.

-Then nature seems to inspire me to express it in a way that feels natural to me, like the birds in the trees, or the waves crashing.
-It sounds cliche but every time I feel a surge of expression I am often in nature.
+I get inspiration from existence in general, I suppose I draw inspiration mainly from the people I surround myself with and the wisdom and opinions that relationships are built off, then nature seems to inspire me to express it in a way that feels natural to me, like the birds in the trees, or the waves crashing, it sounds cliche but every time I feel a surge of expression I am often in nature.

 Other music encourages me to keep going, witnessing the way in which artists continue creating even though life can be so grim and challenging, the commitment humans have to creation holds a bottomless pool of inspiration to me.